Brainspotting

 You keep missing the mark with parenting.
 You either make the same mistakes your parents did or overcompensate to the other extreme.

 Relationships are suffering.
 You cover up your emotions or avoid connecting altogether.
-Showing up as who you are is clouded by all you’ve been through.
+Showing up in your best self is clouded by all you’ve been through.

 If only you could sleep, it would take the edge off everything else.